AN/APS-20: Expanding capabilities

 Alongside these developments, new uses of the radar were explored.
 One arena where the radar broke new ground was in weather research, particularly with the hurricane hunters that flew into tropical cyclones.
 The first trials of the radar took place in 1946 with a PB-1W and on 15 September 1953 the newly created weather squadron VJ2 flew the first aircraft equipped with an APS/AN-20 into a hurricane, Hurricane Dolly.
-Equipped with the dedicated WV-3 Warning Star from 1956, the squadron frequently flew up to three times a week on tropical cyclone observation.
+Equipped with the dedicated Lockheed WV-3 Warning Star from 1956, the squadron frequently flew up to three times a week on tropical cyclone observation.
 At the same time, VW-1 was providing a similar service tracking typhoons in the Pacific.
 Other users of the radar included the Environmental Science Services Administration (ESSA) and its successor the National Oceanic and Atmospheric Administration (NOAA).
 Aircraft operated by these agencies were also made available to universities, and therefore the radar was also used as a tool for academic research where its attributes proved invaluable in the study of precipitation.
 It was used in a wide range of airframes, including converted Douglas DC-6 airliners and the dedicated Lockheed WP-3A Orion which served into the 1970s.

 Meanwhile, in 1948, the UK evaluated a PB-1W equipped with AN/APS-20 against a Vickers Warwick V fitted with ASV.13 to see if the radar could also be used to identify surface ships, but the peak power was deemed too high and the pulse length too long for the application.
 Nonetheless, the Royal Canadian Air Force (RCAF) used the radar in their maritime surveillance Canadair Argus Mk.1.
-The USN also looked to mount the radar on its carrier-borne anti-submarine aircraft, commissioning Grumman to use it in the design which eventually became the Grumman S2F Tracker.
-Of greater impact, however, was the improved AN/APS-20E subsequently used in the role in the Lockheed P2V Neptune.
-The radar first flew in the third airframe, designated P2V-2S, which was the first developed for the anti-submarine role.
-It proved effective at identifying large surface ships up to 200 nmi away but was ineffectual when tracking periscopes.
-Subsequently, the airframe was adopted by a range of operators, from the Argentine Navy to the Republic of China Air Force.
+Of greater impact, however, was the subsequent use of the improved AN/APS-20E in the role aboard the Lockheed P2V Neptune.
+The radar first flew in the third airframe, designated P2V-2S, which was the first one developed for the anti-submarine role.
+Despite it being ineffectual when tracking periscopes, it proved effective at identifying large surface ships up to 200 nmi away.
+Subsequently, the airframe was adopted by a range of operators in nine different countries, from the Argentine Navy to the Republic of China Air Force.
+The AN/APS-20E was also fitted to US Marine Sikorsky HR2S transport helicopters.
+Tests proved that fitting the radar to the airframe did not jeopardise flight characteristics but the radar components were damaged by the helicopter's high level of vibration.